-- 2. Enter a name for the axis in the Axis Label box. - 3.
-Enter the Output and Input Type in those boxes if they are different from the defaults you see above.
+- 2. Enter a name for the axis in the Axis Label: box. - 3.
+The Axis Number: is entered by PiCPro in sequential order.
+These can, however be changed. - 4.
+Enter the Output Type: and Input Type: in those boxes if they are different from the defaults you see above.
 Typically, a servo axis has a D/A output and an encoder input.

-If you need to change the defaults, change the Output Type first since the Input Type choices vary based on your output selection. - 4.
-Click on the tabs that appear to configure the output and input devices for your application.
-Typically, you will need to specify at least the input and output slot and channel for each device.
+Note: If you need to change the defaults, change the Output Type first since the Input Type choices vary based on your output selection.